mckayreedmoore/simple-document-summarizer/README.md

 # Simple Document Summarizer

 A full-stack web application for uploading, processing, and summarizing documents of various formats.
-The app provides a chat-like interface for interacting with document content, supporting incremental streaming of responses and file management.
+The app provides a chat-like interface for interacting with document content, supports Retrieval-Augmented Generation (RAG) for enhanced document understanding, and features incremental streaming of responses and file management.

 ## Project Structure